CamError/TRIA.OS-Difficulty-List/README.md

 Example: **[!!!]
 Kneeling Shore**

-6. Reach out to us in the official Discord if you would like to switch the placement of a map.
-7. All maps listed be Divine or harder (aside from Public map list).
+6. All maps listed be Divine or harder (aside from Public map list).
 > More rules may be added at a later date.